Skip to Content

 6. Around the World in Eighty Days by Jules Verne

-The old time classic, Around the World in Eighty Days follows protagonist Phileas Fogg and his loyal servant Passepartout as he takes off from London to Egypt, India to Hong Kong, and even to America during the wild west era.
+The old-time classic Around the World in Eighty Days follows protagonist Phileas Fogg and his loyal servant Passepartout as he takes off from London to Egypt, India to Hong Kong, and even to America during the wild-west era.

 BUY IT NOW